 For a total office renovation, you’ll need to keep your entire staff out of the office space during the renovation period.
-If you have a temporary space to go, no problems, or if you’re just renovating a few areas, renovations can happen while employees continue working in the office space.
+If you aren't planning to return to work until 2021, this might be an ideal time to renovate.
+If you have a temporary space to go, or if you’re just renovating a few areas, renovations can happen while employees continue working in the office space.

-Issues tend to arise that you didn’t plan for, especially with older buildings, as you begin your renovation plans and can quickly up your predetermined renovation costs.
+Issues tend to arise that you didn’t plan for, especially with older buildings, as you begin your renovation plans.
+These unexpected costs can quickly exceed your original renovation budget.

 Renovations are a faster solution than redesigns, and cost a little less, too.
-But if you have to keep employees in the space during the renovations, that can slow the renovation timeframe down and be distracting for employees to focus and remain productive, both of which will end up costing you more money and time.
+But if you have to keep employees in the space during the renovations, that can slow the renovation timeframe down and be distracting for employees.

 Pricing is based on square footage, as well as the extent of demolition and reconstruction.
-Today’s average office renovation costs about $187.50 per square foot, and plan on paying contractors around $70 per hour.
+Today’s average office renovation costs about $187.50 per square foot.
+Plan on paying contractors around $70 per hour.

 An office redesign means you’ll be designing your office space again, just in a different way by changing its appearance, function and/or equipment.
-When your space doesn't meet your needs and doesn't take advantage of available space, it may benefit from a redesign.
+When your space no longer meets the needs of your workforce or isn't being used efficiently, it may benefit from a redesign.

-Here are some scenarios that a redesign would help with:
+Here are some scenarios an office redesign could address:

 Density will be problematic in the post-pandemic office place.
 If reconfiguring desks isn't an option, you may need to change the design of the office to provide different types of space.
-For instance, if you have several large conference rooms they may need to be converted to accommodate the need for more private spaces.
-Or perhaps turned into several smaller conference rooms rather than having one or two large space.
+For instance, if you have several large conference rooms, they may need to be converted to accommodate the need for more private spaces.

-In addition to the COVID-19 response, there are several other ways that a redesign can improve the office.
+In addition responding to COVID-19 concerns, there are several other ways a redesign can improve the office.

 As you begin this process, start by getting clear on your office redesign's top priorities.
-Are you wanting to reduce health risks, change the atmosphere, or just make better use of the space you have?
+Do you want to reduce health risks, change the atmosphere, or just make better use of the space you have?